 The mode dial allows you to change the camera settings easily according to the subject.
-Some of these settings can also be changed according to the shooting environment.

 Easy shooting modes

 - Select according to the shooting scene.
 The camera sets the appropriate shooting conditions automatically. - When rotating the mode dial or turning off the power in the easy shooting modes, functions with changes made to their settings are restored to the factory default settings.